mittechteam/wican-fw/README.md

 ### Code

-This updated code can be referred to make your WiCAN module compatible with dev-kit.
+Changing the baud rate from 4M to 3M makes it compatible for use with dev-kit.

 [main/wc_uart.c](https://github.com/mittechteam/wican-fw/blob/WiCAN_opensource/main/wc_uart.c)